-Before taking a new Tekla Structures version into use, always test that the old company settings work.
+Before you start using a new Tekla Structures version, always test that the old company settings work.

 If you want to copy the settings later, you can start Migration Wizard manually by double-clicking the MigrationWizard.exe in the \Tekla Structures\ <version> \nt\bin\applications\Tekla\Migrations folder.
 You can select the version from which the settings are copied and the version to which the settings are copied.

 See Tekla Structures installation folders for information on how the folder structure on the local computer is set up.